WZBSocialScienceCenter/hipp_konrad_2021/analysis/README.md

-# Data collection scripts
+# Data analysis scripts

-for paper "Men’s and women’s productivity before and during the COVID-19 pandemic: Evidence from a cross-country comparison of software developers"
+for paper *Men’s and women’s productivity before and during the COVID-19 pandemic: Evidence from a cross-country comparison of software developers*.

-March 2021, Lena Hipp <lena.hipp@wzb.eu> and Markus Konrad <markus.konrad@wzb.eu>
+April 2021, Lena Hipp <lena.hipp@wzb.eu> and Markus Konrad <markus.konrad@wzb.eu>

 This folder holds the R scripts used for data preparation, figure/tables generation and analysis.